 We consider RSE to be a continuous process of learning, which begins well before the children enter our school and continues into adulthood.
 We have planned a progressive curriculum appropriate to each age group.
 All adults working with children have a part to play in supporting the delivery of RSE.

 The objectives of the RSE Curriculum will be taught in:

-- PSHCE through designated lessons, circle time, and focused events - Other Curriculum areas, especially Science, English, RE and PE - Enrichment activities, especially our assembly programme and involvement in school trips and adventurous activities children more effectively (See Appendix C), we will use team teaching where this enables us to best use teacher expertise.
-We will ensure there are positive educational reasons for each method of delivery.
+- PSHCE through designated lessons, circle time, and focused events, - Other Curriculum areas, especially Science, English, RE and PE, - Enrichment activities, especially our assembly programme and involvement in school trips and adventurous activities.